dockserver/dockserver/wiki/docs/install/authelia.md

 sudo docker restart authelia
 ```

 Now visit https://authelia.YOURDOMAIN.com and login with the username/password.
 You'll be presented with a screen saying you need to register your device for TOTP.
 Click **"Not registered yet?"** and a message will appear on screen saying **"An email has been sent to your address to complete the process"**.
 As we didn't set up SMTP, no email has been sent.
 However, the link you need to continue the setup can be found here:

 ```sh
 cat /opt/appdata/authelia/notification.txt
 ```

-Copy and paste the URL found in this file into your browser, and then scan the QR code with your favourite OTP app (Google Authenticator, 1Password, Authy, AndOTP, etc).
+Copy and paste the URL found in this file into your browser, and then scan the QR code with your favourite OTP app ([Google Authenticator], [1Password], [Authy], [AndOTP], etc).
 Follow the setup instructions in your app, and enter the 6-digit OTP in Authelia.

 Congrats, you've got 2FA setup with Authelia!